andrelcalves/palantir-tranning/exam-simulation/data engineering.md

 - d.
 Changing the programming language of the transform on the fly
 - e.
 Editing the source code directly from the debugger
 - f.
 Navigating frames to examine variables

+### 23. Which type of pipeline in Foundry typically has the lowest compute cost?

+- a. all have similar compute costs
+- b. streaming
+- c. batch
+- d. incremental

+### 24. In Foundry, which schema field type requires specifying both precision and scale parameters?

+- a.
+ARRAY
+- b.
+DECIMAL
+- c.
+DATE
+- d.
+STRING

+### 25. Which of the following are stages included in the condaPackRun task used in CI checks for a Python repository in Foundry?
+Select three.

+- a.
+Run unit tests using PyTest
+- b.
+Upload artifacts to a remote server
+- c.
+Download and extract all packages in the solved environment
+- d.
+Compile the Python source code
+- e.
+Link packages into the environment
+- f.
+Verify package contents

+### 26. Which of the following Python libraries is NOT recommended for training models in Foundry's Code Repositories?

+- a. scikit-learn
+- b.
+SparkML
+- c.
+PyTorch
+- d.
+TensorFlow

+### 27. Which of the following are recommended practices for refactoring complex logical operations in PySpark transformations?

+- a.
+Chain multiple 'filter()' and 'withColumn()' calls in a single line
+- b.
+Extract complex logic into separate functions.
+- c.
+Use deeply nested parentheses to encapsulate logical operations.
+- d.
+Group logic into named variables.
+- e.
+Keep logic expressions inside the same code block to 3 expressions at most.
+- f.
+Duplicate code for better readability.

+### 28. You are developing a Transform in Foundry that processes input dataframes using PySpark and needs to output multiple datasets based on different filters.
+Which decorator should you use to define this Transform?

+- a. @ transform_df
+- b. @ transform_pandas
+- c. @ transform_file
+- d. @ transform

+### 29. You are performing a left join between two DataFrames in PySpark, but realize that the right DataFrame may have multiple matches for some keys, leading to duplicate rows in the output.
+According to the style guide, what should you do to prevent this 'join explosion'?

+- a.
+Use .dropDuplicates() after the join
+- b.
+Switch to an inner join to avoid duplicates
+- c.
+Ensure the join key in the right DataFrame is unique
+- d.
+Use a right join instead of a left join

 ### Answers

  1. ✅ **d** Direct Connection